👀 [en] Optimizing a Hierarchical Data Model with the Closure Table Pattern.

 Querying Hierarchical Data Without Recursion!

-When we design a database with parent-child relationships, we often use parent_id
+When we design a database with parent-child relationships, we often use parent_id and child_id in each row.

 A common way to query hierarchical data is using a recursive CTE (Common Table Expression).